Welcome to the Siren Nation

 Glo moved to the PNW in January of 2016.
 She left a 15-year career in corporate project management to go after her dream of creating art full time and is currently building a budding art business called “Stitched Heart Art™”.
 Outside of her own business ventures, she is the Ops manager for her husband’s small business, a proud doggie mom, and has aspirations to bridging the art and culture scene between Portland and Vancouver.

 Visual Art Show Coordinator

 Valerie is an affable, creative type who by day works in non-profit arts administration, and by night scribbles poems and pictures in the dim light of her uninsulated attic.
 She has been published in the Dragon Poet Review, VoiceCatcher and Oregon Humanities magazine.
 Occasionally her visual art will find its way onto the walls of a forward-thinking drinking establishment in her hometown of Portland, Oregon.

 Jaclyn Evalds, Cate Anevski, Lisa Laser, Glo Lamden-McCollough

 Have a question about Siren Nation?
-We would love to hear from you!
 Please contact us!